-Today we will talk about when to take pictures, focusing on time of day.
+Today we will talk about when to take pictures, focusing on the time of day.
 Lighting is important to a photo because it allows all aspects to be clearly visible.
 The magic hour is terminology that every photographer, professional or amateur, should understand.
 The magic hour is an hour after sunrise or an hour before sunset, when the natural light is perfect for capturing your subject in all its glory.

-A good photographer will get up early or stay out late just to get the right shot and this include the magic hour.
+A good photographer will get up early or stay out late just to get the right shot and this includes the magic hour.
 Photos not taken during these magic hours are often too bright or not illuminated enough, so it rewards the shutterbug for their efforts.
 Overcast skies resemble the lighting of the magic hour, so pray for cloudy skies; your photos will thank you.

-Waking up early can be very beneficial to capturing some amazing photos.
+Waking up early can be very beneficial for capturing some amazing photos.
 If you are trying to take pictures in an already busy tourist area, getting up before the sun rises will help you beat the crowds.
 Nobody is clamoring to look at crowds of people in line to see an attraction, so beat the rush and get there early.
 You won’t be the only one with a camera early; it’s a common practice among professionals.
 I can guarantee that your pictures will be better without hordes of people and your subjects will be clearer.

 If you are searching for the magic hour, you had better find out when sunrise and sunset are.
 Knowing this will help you be in place when the magic hour strikes.